 Robotics engineer and drone choreographer

-Federico is a robotics engineer and drone choreographer at Verity Studios, an ETH Zurich spinoff company that has established itself as a reliable, world-leading provider of indoor drone shows.
-At Verity Studios, he designs drone choreographies and writes algorithms to generate collision-free trajectories for hundreds of vehicles.
+Federico is Head of Productions at Verity Studios, an ETH Zurich spinoff company that has established itself as a reliable, world-leading provider of indoor drone shows.

 Federico has been working with drones since 2009.
 He studied at ETH Zurich, Switzerland, where he completed is PhD in 2015 under the supervision of Prof. Raffaello D’Andrea at the Institute for Dynamic Systems and Control.